February 11-12, 2022

 who are friends of faith, friends of science, and friends of one another, or who seek to begin or renew these friendships.

-Prof. Elaine Howard Ecklund
+by Prof. Elaine Howard Ecklund

-Professor Sir Colin Humphreys
+Prof. Sir Colin Humphreys

 Professor Georgia Dunston

-COFAS 2021 Sponsors
+COFAS 2022 Sponsors

-COFAS 2021 is made possible through the support of a grant from the John Templeton Foundation to the Arizona Center for Christian Studies.
+COFAS 2022 is made possible through the support of a grant from the John Templeton Foundation to the Arizona Center for Christian Studies.

 Additional support is provided by Christian student and faculty organizations at Arizona State University and by Grand Canyon University, as well as by the American Scientific Affiliation, Canadian Scientific and Christian Affiliation; Consortium of Christian Study Centers; Faraday Institute for Science and Religion; Science for the Church, Veritas Forum, and other sponsors.
 The opinions expressed are those of the speakers and do not necessarily reflect the views of the John Templeton Foundation, the Arizona Center for Christian Studies, or other sponsors.